Speech & Language Development in Preschoolers (Singapore Guide)

 3. Expand on What Your Child Says

-When your child says something, repeat it back with additional words.
-If they say "big truck," you say "Yes, that is a big red truck!
-It is driving very fast."
-This technique, called expansion, models correct grammar and richer vocabulary without correcting the child.
+When your child says something, repeat it back with a little more.
+They say "big truck" — you say "Yes, that's a big red truck!
+It's going very fast."
+This technique is called expansion, and it models correct grammar and richer vocabulary without ever making the child feel corrected.
+No "that's wrong, say it this way."
+Just a natural, fuller version of what they said.

 4. Read Aloud Daily — Interactively

-Reading aloud is the single most impactful activity for language development.
-But how you read matters more than how much you read.
-Ask questions ("What do you think will happen next?"), point out details in the pictures, connect the story to your child's experiences, and let your child turn the pages and point to things that interest them.
+Of everything on this list, this one matters most.
+But how you read is more important than how long you read.
+Ask questions ("What do you think happens next?"), point to details in the pictures, connect the story to things your child has actually experienced, and let them lead sometimes — let them turn pages, point at things, ask questions back.

 5. Ask Open-Ended Questions

-Replace yes/no questions with questions that require longer answers.
-Instead of "Did you have fun at school?" try "What was the best thing that happened at school today?"
+Replace yes/no questions with ones that need a real answer.
+Instead of "Did you have fun at school?" try "What was the best thing that happened today?"
 Instead of "Do you want rice?" try "What would you like for dinner?"
-Open-ended questions require your child to formulate thoughts into language, which builds expressive skills.
+It feels like a small change, but it requires your child to actually formulate thoughts into words — which is exactly the muscle you want to build.

 6. Give Processing Time